Billionaire-Backed Sperm Racing: Gamifying Fertility in a Biohacked World

 “Is that…a backstroke?”

-Even if you care nothing for fertility, it’s hard not to laugh.
+Even if you care absolutely nothing about fertility, it’s still hard not to laugh, but laughter has always been my favorite medicine.

 YO Home Sperm Test — an FDA-cleared, smartphone-compatible test that gives you results in minutes.